-Enter data by area of public health responsibility:
+Enter data by FPHR.
+The form heading will look like this: FPHR (area of responsibility); for example: All foundational capabilities except EPR (previously Infrastructure) (see crosswalk).

-- For example, enter Infrastructure expenditures for each of the 12 funding sources. - REDCap will calculate the Infrastructure total for you; compare this to your own data to ensure accurate entry. - Repeat for each of the remaining areas of responsibility. - REDCap will calculate the total expenditures by funding source in the final section of the form, "Total Expenditure for All Areas."
-Compare this to your own data to ensure accurate entry. - Note: Healthy Communities is the only area of responsibility that contains Federal TANF Funds; this funding source will not appear in any of the other areas of responsibility.
+For example, enter All capabilities except EPR (previously Infrastructure) expenditures for each of the 13 funding sources.

+REDCap will calculate the All capabilities except EPR (previously Infrastructure) total for you; compare this to your own data to ensure accurate entry.

+Repeat for each of the remaining responsibilities.

+REDCap will calculate the total expenditures by funding source in the final section of the form, "Total Expenditure for All Responsibilities."
+Compare this to your own data to ensure accurate entry.

-2 You can find current and past LPH Grant awards online: Local Public Health Grant Funding (https://www.health.state.mn.us/communities/practice/lphact/lphgrant/funding.html).
+Note: Chronic Disease and Injury Prevention/Maternal, Child and Family Health (formerly Healthy Communities) is the only responsibility that contains Federal TANF Funds; this funding source will not appear in any of the other areas of responsibility.